A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Overdose

-If you suspect an overdose of Nexium, it is important to seek immediate medical attention or contact your local poison control center.
 An overdose of Nexium can have serious consequences, and prompt medical intervention is crucial.
 Here's what you should do:

 1. Call emergency services or poison control center: Contact emergency services or your local poison control center right away.
 They can provide guidance on what steps to take and may advise you to seek immediate medical assistance.

 2. Provide information: Be prepared to provide information about the amount of Nexium ingested, the time of ingestion, and any symptoms you or the affected individual may be experiencing.
-This information will help healthcare professionals assess the situation and provide appropriate guidance.

 4. Receive medical treatment: Upon seeking medical assistance, the healthcare team will assess the situation and provide appropriate treatment.
 They may administer activated charcoal to help prevent further absorption of the medication or employ other medical interventions based on the severity of the overdose.